-Make sure that you have permission to record the conversation from all parties involved, and that they understand that you are recording the conversation as part of the Listening Project.
+Make sure that you have permission to record the conversation from all parties involved.

 Start the conversation with basic information by stating your name, your age, the date, and the location of the interview.
 For example, “My name is John Smith.
 I’m forty years old.
 The date is November 27, 2011, and I’m sitting with my grandfather, Frank Smith, in his living room in Salford.”
 Then ask your conversation partner to do the same.

 Remember, the questions you prepared in advance are just suggestions.
 If something interests you, ask more about it.
 We’ve found that 20-30 minutes is a good length of time for a conversation, but you can talk for a shorter amount of time if you like.
 Unfortunately we are unable to accept conversations that are any longer than half an hour.

 Try to be yourself; you can laugh or even cry during the conversation.